wallytutor/finite-element-method/src/Gmsh/README.md

 ## Projects

-1. Conceive a reasonably complex mesh with boundary layers
+- [x] Conceive a reasonably complex mesh with boundary layers

-1. Use a STL file exported from external CAD for 3D meshing
+- [ ] Use a STL file exported from external CAD/Blender for 3D meshing
+- [ ] Create a progressive tutorial with all learned resources but for a fixed geometry

 ## Useful links